 Contact The Rodriguez Law Group for immediate legal assistance.
 Our criminal defense team has more than two decades of experience handling these complex criminal matters.
 We know that your future is at stake and will do everything we can to protect it.
-Call to schedule your free consultation today.
+Call our criminal defense lawyers to schedule your free consultation today.

 California Domestic Battery – Penal Code 243(e)(1) PC

 Domestic battery, as defined in Penal Code 243(e)(1) PC, is a commonly charged crime of domestic violence.
 The crime occurs when you commit a battery, as defined in 242 PC, against someone with whom you share a close relationship.
 The victim in a domestic battery must be a:

 - Fiancee (current or former), or

 Simply put, domestic battery is the crime of intentionally touching another person in a harmful and offensive manner when you share a special or intimate relationship with that person.

 You cannot be convicted of domestic battery unless the state can prove that you’re guilty of the crime beyond a reasonable doubt.
 The state must prove each of the following elements of the crime to do this: